StampyAI/alignment-research-dataset/README.md

 ## Contributing

-Join us on EleutherAI's [discord server](https://discord.com/invite/zBGx3azzUn) in the #accelerating-alignment channel.
+Join us on [Rob Mile's discord server](https://discord.com/invite/7wjJbFJnSN) in the #stampy-dev channel.

-We are looking for people who want to contribute by adding more AI alignment text to the dataset as well as clean the data.
-We are currently cleaning audio transcripts that have been created using speech-to-text software, if you would like to contribute, please let us know.
-We are also hoping to categorize the AI alignment videos in ways that are useful for newcomers.
-Some initial ideas include useful search tags like required background, topic, how good the content is, and if it's a lecture or conversation.

-We would like this dataset be used for good.
-If you have any ideas on how to help AI alignment researchers in their work, let us know.
-Even better if you can implement it!

 ## Citing the Dataset

-Please use the following citation when using our dataset:
+The code is based on https://github.com/moirage/alignment-research-dataset.
+You can download version 1.0 of the dataset [here](https://the-eye.eu/public/AI/Alignment/moirage_alignment-research-dataset/).
+For more information, here is the [paper](https://arxiv.org/abs/2206.02841) and [LessWrong](https://www.lesswrong.com/posts/FgjcHiWvADgsocE34/a-descriptive-not-prescriptive-overview-of-current-ai) post.
+Please use the following citation when using the dataset:

 Kirchner, J. H., Smith, L., Thibodeau, J., McDonnell, K., and Reynolds, L. "Understanding AI alignment research: A Systematic Analysis." arXiv preprint arXiv:2022.4338861 (2022).